woman alone on chair by window - loneliness at university

 Sometimes we hold ourselves back without realising.
 Are you scared of being rejected?
 Do you feel like you’re losing friends?
 Do you feel too much time has passed?

-Rejection is normal, and while it can be uncomfortable, it goes to show they weren’t the right person to be friends with.
-It’s not too late to re-establish connections and make new ones, even if they’re people in your halls you meet back in fresher’s week.
+Rejection is normal, and while it can be uncomfortable, it simply shows they weren’t the right person for you to be friends with.
+It’s not too late to re-establish connections and make new ones, even if they’re people in your halls you meet back in Fresher’s Week.

 Recall a memory of theirs and invite them to an area of interest you both shared, or throw a dinner party at your dorm to get an atmosphere going.